OctopusDeploy/docs/docs/administration/managing-infrastructure/run-multiple-processes-on-a-tentacle-simultaneously.md

 When enabling **OctopusBypassDeploymentMutex** there are a couple of special variables that may impact the number of parallel tasks that are run.

 * `Octopus.Acquire.MaxParallelism`:
-    * This variable limits the maximum number of packages that can be concurrently deployed to a target.
+    * This variable limits the maximum number of packages that can be concurrently deployed to multiple targets.
     *  By default, this is set to `10`.
 * `Octopus.Action.MaxParallelism`:
     * This variable limits the maximum number of machines on which the action will concurrently execute.